 Qualifications: The candidate must hold a PhD degree or equivalent in a relevant discipline such as pharmaceutical sciences, engineering, biochemistry, analytical chemistry and biophysics or closely related field.
 The candidate will have an outstanding record of scientific and technical accomplishment, an exceptional potential for world-class research and a commitment to both undergraduate and graduate education.
 Purdue University’s College of Pharmacy is committed to advancing diversity in all areas of faculty effort including scholarship, instruction, and engagement.
 Candidates must address, in their letter of interest, their past experiences, current interest or activities, and/or future goals to promote a climate that values diversity and inclusion

 Application: For consideration, please upload a single PDF file that contains the following at https://career8.successfactors.com/sfcareer/jobreqcareer?jobId=920&company=purdueuniv&username

 - Letter of interest providing a summary of qualifications for the position and address goals to promote a climate that values diversity and inclusion

 - Names and contact information for three references

 Incomplete applications will not be considered.

 Review of applications will begin March 1, 2019 and will continue until the position is filled.
 A background check will be required for employment in this position.
-The desired starting date is August 12, 2019, but is flexible and negotiable.
+The desired starting date is in August 2020, but is flexible and negotiable.

 For further information concerning the search please contact Mary Ellen Hurt, Faculty Search Committee, Department of Industrial and Physical Pharmacy, College of Pharmacy, Purdue University, West Lafayette, IN 47907-2091 firstname.lastname@example.org.